arpit28112003/CODSOFT/Task 03 - Python Password Generator/README.md

 ## 🛠 How to Run

--- Clone the repository or copy the script into a .py file:
+1. Clone the repository or copy the script into a .py file:
    = Or simply run the script:
--- Follow the prompts:
+2. Follow the prompts:
    = Enter how many uppercase, lowercase, symbols, and numbers you want.
    = Choose one of the 5 randomly generated password suggestions.

+---

+## 📁 File Structure

+password_generator.py

+---

+## 📌 To Do / Improvements

+-- Add option to copy password to clipboard.
+-- Add GUI version using Tkinter or PyQt.
+-- Include password strength meter.
+-- Save passwords to a local file (optional and secure).
+-- Option to generate one password instead of five.

+---

+## 📬 Contact Me

+Arpit Maheshwari
+Python Intern at Codsoft
+College = Tecnia Institute of Advanced Studies
+University = GGSIPU

+Feel free to connect or reach out for collaboration, feedback, or queries:

+- 📧 Email: arpit2m2003@gmail.com
+- 💼 LinkedIn: www.linkedin.com/in/arpit-maheshwari-664392370

+---

+_Thanks for visiting the repository! ⭐_